 The Mind and Recovery pillars at ooddle include micro-action cues like the jaw release.
 Your daily protocol can include scheduled check-ins, paired with email and meeting triggers, that nudge you to scan and release.
 Over time the cues become unnecessary because the awareness builds in.

 On Core, your protocol adapts as the practice lands.
 On Pass, we layer in deeper tension and recovery tracking.
 The smallest interventions, repeated through the day, often produce the biggest changes in baseline stress.
-The jaw is a great place to start.
+The jaw is a great place to start, and the protocol exists to make sure you actually do the practice rather than just intend to.